 Those who endure in belief receive the covenant, and are saved; those who believed, but then fell away at some point, were never given the Holy Spirit (they have no root, or life-source), so they were never saved (Luke 8:13, Hebrews 10:39).
 Belief is not salvation, but the first step on the path TO salvation.

-And, sins of the flesh (all sins other than unbelief) will not send anyone to hell.
+And, sins of the flesh (all sins other than the singular sinful condition of unbelief into which all humans are born) will not send anyone to hell.
 In Revelation 20:13, we see that hell is going to give up its inhabitants for judgment after Messiah’s millennial reign.
 Now, how could the unbelievers be in hell before their works are judged, if hell is the result of works?
 That would be unjust, and Yah is wholly just.

 Those who are in hell are there because of their unbelief (John 3:18, Hebrews 3:19), not because of their works.
 Likewise, those who are in heaven are there because of their belief, not their works (Titus 3:5).
 Their level of reward will be determined by their works (flesh), but their eternal destiny is determined ONLY by their belief (spirit).